Cognigy/Documentation/docs/en/docs/ai/resources/manage/packages.md

 ### Resolve Conflicts

-To resolve conficts that occur during the importing Package, use the following conflict strategies:
+To resolve conflicts that occur during the importing Package, use the following conflict strategies:

 1. Go to the **Conflict Management** section.
 2. From the **Duplicate handling for all resources**, select one of the following strategies: